olahop/tdt4250-1/README.md

 # Assignment 2

-The repository is part of the delivery in the second assignment related to the course TDT4250 Advanced Software Design at the Norwegian University of Science and Technology (NTNU).
+This repository is part of the delivery in the second assignment related to the course TDT4250 Advanced Software Design at the Norwegian University of Science and Technology (NTNU).
 The purpose of the assignment was to get experience with transformations.
 The assignment builds on the previous assignment, where the expected learning outcome was to learn modeling with the Eclipse Modeling Framework (EMF) and Ecore.

 ## Content

-The repository contains two projects, the main model - **_studyplan_** - and related tests - **_studyplan.tests_** -.
+The repository contains two main folders/projects, the main model project - **_studyplan_** - and related tests - **_studyplan.tests_** -.

 ### Studyplan